 Fort Valley State University will soon open the door for small-scale growers to gain skills that could help them establish a sustainable market for sericea lespedeza products.

 A high-tannin forage that reduces parasite loads in small ruminants such as sheep and goats, sericea lespedeza is a perennial warm-season legume that can tolerate infertile, acidic soils and grow well on sloping land with minimal lime and fertilizer inputs.

-“It’s really quite ideal for small farmers,” said Dr. Thomas Terrill, a FVSU associate professor of animal science.
+“It’s really quite ideal for small farmers,” said Dr. Thomas Terrill, an FVSU associate professor of animal science.

 Terrill, a forage specialist who began researching sericea lespedeza in 2004, recently received a Sustainable Agriculture Research and Education (SARE) grant called, “Expanding Marketing Opportunities for Dried Nutraceutical Sericea Lespedeza Products for Small-Scale Farmers.”
 SARE grants fund research and education projects.
 FVSU’s $295,000 award will primarily assist small farmers in Georgia, Alabama and South Carolina.

 “We’re looking into working with farmers who have 5 to 10 acres that they can devote to this project to determine the best practices for establishing sericea lespedeza in different areas.
 It’s not really intended to be a full-time thing, but it could be,” Terrill said.
 “It is more intended to give small farmers alternatives and a way to make extra money.
 We are going to test various marketing systems, including direct marketing or contracting with a mill to grind the sericea lespedeza into pellets.
 There are a lot of different options.”

 When working with farmers, Terrill said his team will supply the seeds and expertise with the understanding that they can take soil and forage samples, in addition to collecting economic data.